open-telemetry/opentelemetry-specification/specification/api-tracing.md

 an implementation to use, they can, and should, give the `Tracer` a name and version:

-- `name` (optional): This name must identify the instrumentation library (also referred to as integration, e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.
+- `name` (optional): This name must identify the instrumentation library (also referred to as integration, e.g. `io.opentelemetry.contrib.mongodb`) and NOT the instrumented library.
 - `version` (optional and only allowed if a `name` is given): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

-So the API *must* offer functionality for the library developer to pass the `name` and `version` to the implementation when retrieving the `Tracer`.
-The `name` and `version` are not attributes to be added to a retreived `Tracer`, they must be able to be passed at the time of retrieval to allow implementations to base the returned `Tracer` on that information.
+So the API MUST offer functionality for the library developer to pass the `name` and `version` to the implementation when retrieving the `Tracer`.
+The `name` and `version` are not attributes to be added to a retreived `Tracer`, they must be able to be passed at the time of retrieval to allow implementations, in the SDKs, to base the returned `Tracer` on that information.

 ### Tracer operations